mariaphilo2024/GeoStem-Documentation/XPgListComponent.md

 - **Name**: Descriptive name of the template (e.g., BrokerRejectedMail).
 - **Type**: Format of the template (e.g., html).
 - **Subject**: Subject line of the template email (e.g., BrokerRejectedMail:DefaultSubject).

+ ### Purpose of the Templates Module
+The Templates section in the GeoStem application is likely used to:

+- Manage pre-configured email templates.
+- Automate communication processes by using templates for notifications, approvals, rejections, etc.
+- Define email content with placeholders ({{model.job_no}}, {{model.customer}}) that dynamically populate data during runtime.